 Benefits come from incorporating pranayama with asanas, says Volker, for example, having two breaths per minute during asana practices, and then gradually having longer and longer durations for this slow breathing when executing asanas.

 According to Dr. K.P.
-Buteyko, hatha yoga masters have ideal physical health not because of extreme flexibility or just practicing asanas, but because they are, according to their unconscous breathing parameters, in the very top row (Super Health Zones) of the
+Buteyko, hatha yoga masters have ideal physical health, not because of extreme flexibility or just practicing asanas, but because they are, according to their unconscious breathing parameters, in the very top row (Super Health Zones) of the